my-lambda-projects/Lambda/7-assets/past-student-repos/HTTP-AJAX-master/friends/README.md

 When you run `npm test`, Jest will launch in the watch mode.
 Every time you save a file, it will re-run the tests, just like `npm start` recompiles the code.

 The watcher includes an interactive command-line interface with the ability to run all tests, or focus on a search pattern.
 It is designed this way so that you can keep it open and enjoy fast re-runs.
-You can learn the commands from the “Watch Usage” note that the watcher prints after every run:
+You can learn the commands from the "Watch Usage” note that the watcher prints after every run:

 ![Jest watch mode](http://facebook.github.io/jest/img/blog/15-watch.gif)